safespring-community/utilities/okd/README.md

 To remove cluster just run `terraform destroy`.
 Do not reuse the created installer directory when re-installing a cluster.
-The certificates in the installer director expire after 24 hours.
-The playbook will create a new one if does not exist: thus just remove the olda one after ´terraform destroy`.
+The certificates in the installer directory expire after 24 hours.
+The playbook will create a new installer directory if it does not exist: thus just remove the old one after `terraform destroy`.

 ---